-The NEDS contains fields for up to 15 diagnoses and four E codes per ED record, although the number of code fields populated varies by State due to reporting differences.
+The NEDS contains fields for up to 30 diagnoses starting in data year 2014 (15 diagnoses prior to 2014) and four E codes per ED record, although the number of code fields populated varies by State due to reporting differences.
 Some States provide more than the maximum code fields retained on the NEDS.
 To reduce the file size of the NEDS, the number of codes retained was limited.
-Less than 3 percent of all ED records report more fields than the maximum allowed on the NEDS.
+Less than one percent of all ED records report more fields than the maximum allowed on the NEDS.